SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-evolve-your-devops-practices.md

 ---
 title: "Evolve your DevOps practices"
-excerpt: "DevOps is the union of people, process, and products to enable continuous delivery of value to your end users.
-Azure DevOps is a set of services that gives you the tools you need to do just that.
-With Azure DevOps, you can build, test, and deploy any application, either to the cloud or on premises.
-DevOps practices that enable transparency, cooperation, continuous delivery and continuous deployment become embedded in your software development lifecycle."
+excerpt: "In this learning path, find out how Azure DevOps enables transparency and cooperation with continuous delivery and deployment for your development lifecycle."
 type: collection
 price: Free
 length: PT1H57M